 Who doesn't use Google or Google Maps as their first port of call these days?

-Run a quick search.
-If location is important to you, then include your desired location - either work or home.
-For example, if you work in Central District, you might search for: 'chiropractic clinic hk central district'.
+Run a quick Google search.
+For example, something like: "chiropractor hong kong".
 You'll see a few adverts at the top, followed by prominent clinics on a map of the local area and, just below that, the unpaid listings.

 Make a note of a handful of clinics of interest.